Boston Modern Orchestra Project

 — The Boston Musical Intelligencer

-Rose has led the longstanding Monadnock Music Festival in historic Peterborough, NH, since his appointment as Artistic Director in 2012, conducting several premieres and making his opera stage directing debut in two revivals of operas by Dominick Argento, as well as conducting, directing and producing the world premiere recording of New Rorem’s opera Our Town.
+Rose led the longstanding Monadnock Music Festival in historic Peterborough, NH, from his appointment as Artistic Director in 2012 through 2019, conducting several premieres and making his opera stage directing debut in two revivals of operas by Dominick Argento, as well as conducting, directing and producing the world premiere recording of New Rorem’s opera Our Town.

 Founded in 1966, Monadnock Music enriches lives and deepens a sense of community by means of diverse classical programming throughout the Monadnock region of New Hampshire.
 Under Rose's leadership, it annually mounts a summer festival situated in iconic and intimate New England settings less than two hours from Boston.